 3.1.
 The position of Chief Fire Officer is subject to minimum remuneration levels as set out in the "Gold Book" and according to population bands.
 The Authority is in Population Band 4 (1.5m people and above).
-The minimum salary level for this position is currently £128,263 per annum.
+The minimum salary level for this position is currently £140,133 per annum.
 The Authority is the largest non-metropolitan fire and rescue authority in the UK.

 - 3.2.
 In 2006, prior to the combination of Devon Fire & Rescue Service and Somerset Fire & Rescue Service, the [then] Shadow Devon and Somerset Fire and Rescue Authority reviewed the remuneration of the Chief Fire Officer and undertook a salary survey of other fire & rescue services within the same population band.
 The average salary, based on 2005 data, was found to be £124,184 and the salary level for the Chief Fire Officer for the new, combined service, was set at a notional level of £124,800 per annum for 2007.
-Since then, national annual pay awards, and the review of Executive Board Officers' pay conducted by the Authority in 2015, have increased the salary to £159,666. - 3.3.
-The other positions within the Executive Board are as follows:
+Since then, national annual pay awards, and the review of Executive Board Officers' pay conducted by the Authority in 2015, have increased the salary to £174,442. - 3.3.
+The other positions within the Executive Board have been reviewed recently and are as follows:

-Deputy Chief Fire Officer Assistant Chief Fire Officer - Director of Service Delivery Assistant Chief Fire Officer - Director of Service Improvement Director of Governance & Digital Services Director of Finance & Resourcing
+Assistant Chief Fire Officer - Director of Service Delivery (Operations) Assistant Chief Fire Officer - Director of Service Delivery (Support) Director of Finance & Corporate Services (Treasurer) Assistant Director - Corporate Services

 - 3.4.
 Further details of our Executive Board can be found at Devon and Somerset Fire and Rescue Service Organisational Structure - 3.5.
-The Deputy Chief Fire Officer and Assistant Chief Fire Officer salaries had previously been set locally at 80% and 75% respectively of the Chief Fire Officer salary, which reflected the previous minimum salary level set by the National Joint Council.
+The original structure including the Deputy Chief Fire Officer and Assistant Chief Fire Officer salaries had previously been set locally at 80% and 75% respectively of the Chief Fire Officer salary, which reflected the previous minimum salary level set by the National Joint Council.
 However, following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed.
-The current salary for the Deputy Chief Fire Officer is £132,522.
-The current salary for an Assistant Chief Fire Officer is 119,747.
-Uniformed Brigade Managers (Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota. - 3.6.
-The remaining two "non-uniformed" Executive Board positions are the Director of Governance & Digital Services and the Director of Finance & Resourcing, both of which are on Grade 3 within a four point grading structure, which was determined by the [then] Shadow Devon and Somerset Fire and Rescue Authority in 2006 following an external, independent Job Evaluation process.
+The current salary for an Assistant Chief Fire Officer is £130,829.
+Uniformed Brigade Managers (Chief Fire Officer and Assistant Chief Fire Officers) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota. - 3.6.
+The remaining two "non-uniformed" Executive Board positions are the Director of Finance & Corporate Services and the Assistant Director of Finance & Corporate Services.
+The Director of Finance & Corporate Services is on Grade 4 within a four-point grading structure with the Assistant Director of Corporate Services on Grade 1, the grading for which was determined by the [then] Shadow Devon and Somerset Fire and Rescue Authority in 2006 following an external, independent Job Evaluation process.
 The salary levels for these grades were set as a percentage of the Chief Fire Officer's salary but following the review of Executive Board Officers' pay conducted by the Authority in 2015, the percentage link to the Chief Fire Officer salary was removed.
 The current salary levels for the four grades are: